Looking for a fun activity that every member of the family will enjoy at an affordable price where you can literally bounce off the walls?

 - Plan ahead: While they welcome walk-ins, they recommend you visit their website to reserve a jump time and to sign the online waiver.
 If you're an adult or legal guardian, you'll need to complete the waiver for kids younger than 18.

 - When to visit: You must first keep in mind that the facility is closed on Mondays.
 The best times to avoid crowds is within the first few hours of opening on weekdays.
 Of course, weekends and week nights when kids are out of school tend to be busiest, making reservations even more important.
-Sky Zone will have extended weekday hours for Spring Break beginning March 19.
+Sky Zone usually has extended weekday hours during Spring Break.
 Click here for more details.

 - Give me a break: After all that running and jumping, you will be famished and parched, and Sky Zone has plenty of places to take a breather, a snack bar that offers a nice selection of food - including pizza - and lots of drinks.

 - Sky Socks: If you want to jump, you must have a pair of Sky Socks.
 They cost $2 a pair and are yours to keep and bring back with you when you return.

 - Party time: If the idea of having a bunch of kids jump around your house isn't what you have in mind, Sky Zone is ideal for groups of 15 or more, birthday parties and other celebrations.
 We celebrated our son's birthday and not only did the boys have a great time, we were able to do everything -- including all of the food and drinks -- at Sky Zone.
 It was affordable and spared us from having to clean up the mess.

 - Good for you: Sky Zone provides a low-impact workout, combining calisthenics, core exercises and strength building.
 I found it's also a great way to relieve stress.